zwizwa/uc_tools/doc/seq_lua.md

 the `counter_signal` any mention of the state at the "user end" is gone; it is all tucked away inside the implementation of `update_to_signal`.

-This hints at something: it should be possible to have the programmer work with just `Sig o`, and not think about state or "processor instances" at all, performing all the state bookkeeping under the hood.
+This shows that it is possible to have the programmer work with just `Sig o`, and not think about state or "processor instances" at all, performing all the state bookkeeping under the hood.

 So what can we do with these signals.
 Well, let's try to add them.